jess-sys/22Docs/docs/basics.rst

 What operators do is applying logic gate to each one of bits in the variable

-.. topic:: AND : &
+AND : &
+///////

 AND operator apply AND gate to each bit

 .. code-block:: c